 A balut egg is created when a fertilized duck egg is incubated just long enough for the fetus to begin forming, usually between 12 and 18 days.
 According to most culinary experts, the ideal balut egg has been incubated for 17 days.

 The longer the egg incubates, the more pronounced the features of the duck fetus become.
-Though it sounds counterintuitive, the incubation conditions must be perfect, so as not to kill the fetus.
+Though it sounds counter-intuitive, the incubation conditions must be perfect, so as not to kill the fetus.
 If it dies before the appropriate length of time has passed, the egg is worthless and will not be useful as a balut egg.

 When the egg is done cooking, it should be eaten right away, when still warm.
 Due to the presence of the broth, the contents should be eaten straight from the shell.
 The broth is sipped first, then the fetus and the yolk are eaten.